Meet the Cast

 Charles Hart: Ed Glass.
 We are delighted to welcome Ed making his debut for the Thespians

 Thomas Killigrew: David Greenwood.
 Running a theatre company was possibly even more challenging 400 years ago than today.
 It's a good thing David's in charge.

 Rose Gwynn: Kim Seymour.
 After an intense period of directing and choreography for a number of local societies, it is wonderful to have Kim back on stage.

 Nancy: Sally Waghorn.
 Sally fulfils multiple roles for the Thespians both in the public eye and behind the scenes and it's great to also have her back on stage.

 Lady Castlemaine: Joanna Weller.
-Having had great success in "Ladies Day" in 2019, Caroline will be showing an altogether different side.
+Having had great success in "Ladies Day" in 2019, Joanna will be showing an altogether different side.

 John Dryden: Mike Byrne.
 From hapless would be villain to thoughtful playwright, nothing is too much for Mike.

 Louise de Keroualle: Helen Phillips.
-Having sung and danced her way through Panto, Helen now gets to regale us all in French.
+Two appearances in one night for multi-talented Helen who now gets to regale us all in French.
 Fancy!

 Old Ma Gwynn: Jude Perrett.
 Following a short but devastating appearance in "84 Charing Cross Road", Jude is back to shake us all up again.